gXLg/dev-moto/ai/planner.md

 1. High-priority goals (other goals): These are immovable commitments (like appointments) that must be scheduled at specific times and cannot be adjusted.
 2. Flexible commitments (fixed commitments): These are recurring weekly activities that are lower in priority but still must be fully scheduled.
 While you can adjust their times to fit around the other goals, the total time required for each fixed commitment must be met exactly as specified.

+3. Context: These are some details about unknown factors, for example how long it takes me to go somewhere.
+Take this details into account when generating the time table.

 # Prioritization Rules

-1. Other Goals (Higher Priority): Schedule all “other goals” exactly at the times specified, as they cannot be moved or canceled.8
+1. Other Goals (Higher Priority): Schedule all “other goals” exactly at the times specified, as they cannot be moved or canceled.
 2. Fixed Commitments (Lower Priority, but Mandatory): Schedule these around the "other goals."
 However:
    * All fixed commitments must be included: None can be omitted or reduced.
    * Respect total time requirements: For example, if I specify "work for 20 hours," ensure 20 hours of work are scheduled, even if spread across different days.